1. Commitment to the Policy

 - the Discloser suffers from or is threatened with detriment for making a disclosure; or

-- the Discloser seeks legal advice or legal representation about the operation of the whistleblower protections under the Act.
+- the Discloser seeks legal advice or legal representation about the operation of the whistleblower protections under one of the Acts.

 5. Who can Receive a Disclosure?